Lines now closed

 SHARE THIS PAGE

-Since 2016 there has been a 21% increase in the number of people in contact with mental health services.
+In recent years, there has been a vast increase in the number of people in contact with mental health services.
 However, the increasing demand for these mental health help services outways the number of trained mental health professionals available to deliver them.
 As a result, waiting lists have seen some individuals waiting over six months for appointments, and others resorting to emergency or crisis services.

 As a Mental Health Support Worker, you’ll make a real difference in the lives of mental health service users and their families.
 In a collective team effort, you’ll help them live more independently or comfortably with the mental health challenges they face.